Cop, police chief resign 2 days after Black motorist's death

 Wright was stopped for having expired license plates.
 Police then tried to arrest him on an outstanding warrant after failing to appear in court on charges that he fled from officers and possessed a gun without a permit during an encounter with Minneapolis police in June.

-Body camera footage released Monday shows Wright struggling with police when an officer shouts, “I’ll Tase you!
+Body camera footage released Monday shows Wright struggling with police when Potter shouts, “I’ll Tase you!
 I’ll Tase you!
 Taser!
 Taser!
 Taser!”
 She draws her weapon after the man breaks free from police outside his car and gets back behind the wheel.

-After firing a single shot from her handgun, the car speeds away, and the officer is heard saying, “Holy (expletive)!
+After firing a single shot from her handgun, the car speeds away, and Potter says, “Holy (expletive)!
 I shot him.”

 Wright died of a gunshot wound to the chest, according to the medical examiner.